robbert-vdh/yabridge/README.md

    Both yabridge and yabridgectl will autoamtically detect your yabridge installation if you used one of the installation methods described above.

-3. To tell yabridgectl where it can find your Windows VST2 and VST3 plugins, you can use yabridgectl's `add`, `rm` and `list` commands to add, remove, and list the plugin directories yabridgectl is managing for you.
+3. To tell yabridgectl where it can find your Windows VST2, VST3, and CLAP plugins, you can use yabridgectl's `add`, `rm` and `list` commands to add, remove, and list the plugin directories yabridgectl is managing for you.
 You can also use `yabridgectl status` to get an overview of the current settings and the installation status for all of your plugins.

    1. To add the most common VST2 plugin directory in the default Wine prefix, use `yabridgectl add "$HOME/.wine/drive_c/Program Files/Steinberg/VstPlugins"`.
       This directory may be capitalized as `VSTPlugins` on your system, and some plugins may also install themselves to a similar directory directly inside of Program Files.
+   2. VST3 plugins under Windows are always installed to `C:\Program Files\Common Files\VST3`, and you can use
+      `yabridgectl add "$HOME/.wine/drive_c/Program Files/Common Files/VST3"` to
+      add that directory to yabridge.
-   2. VST3 plugins under Windows are always installed to the same directory, and you can use `yabridgectl add "$HOME/.wine/drive_c/Program Files/Common Files/VST3"` to add that one.
+   3. CLAP plugins under Windows are always installed to `C:\Program Files\Common Files\CLAP`, and you can use `yabridgectl add "$HOME/.wine/drive_c/Program Files/Common Files/CLAP"` to
+      add that directory to yabridge.

+      **Note that the currently released version of yabridge does not yet support CLAP.
+Right now CLAP support is only available on the master branch.**

 4. Finally, you'll need to run `yabridgectl sync` to finish setting up yabridge for all of your plugins.
-After doing so, your VST2 plugins will be set up in `~/.vst/yabridge`, and your VST3 plugins are set up in `~/.vst3/yabridge`.
-   Make sure your DAW searches both `~/.vst` and `~/.vst3` for plugins and you'll be good to go.
+After doing so, your VST2, VST3, and CLAP plugins will be set up in `~/.vst/yabridge`, `~/.vst3/yabridge`, and `~/.clap/yabridge`.
+Make sure your DAW searches `~/.vst`, `~/.vst3`, and `~/.clap` for VST2, VST3, and CLAP plugins and you will be good to go.

 ### Bitbridge

-If you have downloaded the prebuilt version of yabridge or if have followed the instructions from the [bitbridge](#32-bit-bitbridge) section below, then yabridge is also able to load 32-bit VST2 and VST3 plugins.
+If you have downloaded the prebuilt version of yabridge or if have followed the instructions from the [bitbridge](#32-bit-bitbridge) section below, then yabridge is also able to load 32-bit plugins.
 The installation procedure for 32-bit plugins is exactly the same as for 64-bit plugins.
 Yabridge will automatically detect whether a plugin is 32-bit or 64-bit on startup and it will handle it accordingly.

 If you want to use the 32-bit version of a VST3 plugin when you also have the 64-bit version installed, then you may have to enable the `vst3_prefer_32bit`